EBFormer/EBFormer/README.md

    python3 NonlocalNN/scripts/train.py configs/<desired_config>.yaml --warn-unused
    ```
    > **Configs**
-   > All example configs—including those used in the *EBFormer* NeurIPS 2025 submission—are to be placed in `configs/`.
+   > All example configs—including those used in the *EBFormer* ICLR 2026 submission—are to be placed in `configs/`.

 ---